tumainimosha/nginx/README.md

 * Optionally configures virtual host for HTTPS connections, if a non-default document root is used the virtual host will be configured to point to this location.
 * The app user is made a member of the `www-data` group and ownership of the default document root is set to the 'app' user.
 * Optionally allows non-default ports and IP bindings to be set (i.e. listening for local connections only or setting port 80 to 8080).
+* Includes SSL hardening rules to give an "A+" rating against the SSL Labs tests.

 ## Availability